New York City Law Firm Fights for Victims of Cancers Caused by 9/11

 The attacks pulverized buildings and their contents, spreading dust and debris in the air and across the disaster site.
 People came in contact with glass, fibers and construction materials, and a host of known carcinogens including:

 The most recent study confirming a link between the exposure and cancer was published in April 2013 in Environmental Health Perspectives.
 The World Trade Center Health Program study examined nearly 21,000 WTC rescue and recovery workers and found a 15 percent overall increased risk of cancer compared to the general population.
 However, the increased risk for some cancers was as follows:

 - Thyroid cancer (239 percent)

-In 2011, research began to appear suggesting the possibility of a higher incidence of cancer in WTC rescue and recovery workers.
-Studies have found that NYFD firefighters who worked at Ground Zero for at least one day were 19 percent more likely to develop cancer than their colleagues who did not work at the site.
+In 2011, a study of almost 10,000 NYC firefighters found that those who worked at Ground Zero for at least one day were 19 percent more likely to develop cancer than their colleagues who did not work at the site.
 The greatest disparities appeared in cases of prostate cancer, melanoma, colon cancer and non-Hodgkin's lymphoma.
 Another study of 56,000 people, including those who lived or worked near the World Trade Center, found a 14 percent increase in all cancers, and higher rates of multiple myeloma, thyroid and prostate cancers.

-The attorneys of Barasch McGarry Salzman & Penson, PC devote a substantial portion of our practice to aiding first responders and workers now suffering due to their involvement in WTC rescue and clean-up activities.
-We remain abreast of the latest developments in the Zadroga Act and stand ready to help those newly entitled to benefits under the new regulations.
-While we know that no amount of money could ever make up for your pain and losses, we strongly believe that everyone injured, made ill or bereaved by the catastrophes of September 11th should receive as much financial support as possible.
+Barasch McGarry Salzman & Penson, P.C. keeps abreast of the latest developments in the Zadroga Act and stands ready to help those entitled to benefits under the new regulations.
+While we know that no amount of money could ever make up for your pain and losses, we strongly believe that everyone injured, made ill or bereaved by the catastrophe of 9/11 should receive as much financial support as possible.
 Please contact us online or by phone at 888-351-9421 to determine eligibility for WTC compensation or to start the process of applying for James Zadroga Act benefits.